 The other rear entry option is to have a fixed floor with a folding ramp.
 The rider will lower the ramp to the road, move the wheelchair into the trike, secure the wheelchair and fold the ramp up behind them.

-An example would be a Ridan Nippi.
-The gallery on this website clearly shows the process of entering and exiting the trike.
+An example would be a Nippi.
+The video on this website clearly shows the process of entering and exiting the trike.

 Transfer From a Wheelchair – Access Option 3